Yibizo/Software-Requirements/README.md

 There are several types of interfaces you may have requirements for, including:
 - User:
-    - Have a playable videogame that is not too hard and frustrating, but also not too easy and boring that induces STEM abilities.
+    - Have a playable videogame with problems that are solvable in under 2 minutes, but also not too easy and boring where an unexperienced player can solve it in under 5 seconds and that induces STEM abilities.
-    - Have a clear and inductive way to access user data according to the videogame's efficieny
+    - Have a clear and intuitive way to access user data according to the videogame's efficieny by having an uncluttered interface.
 - Hardware
     - 4gb of RAM
     - Intel Core I3 or AMD Ryzen 3